olioapps/sitka/README.md

 sitka.handleColor("red")
 ```

 Invoking `handleColor` will instruct the sitka package manager to dispatch an action which will call the generator function defined in `ColorModule`.
-The generator function can then produce futher effects, such as the `setState` function which will mutate the redux state tree for the piece of state idenfied by the `moduleName` class attribute.
+The generator function can then produce futher effects, such as the `setState` function which will mutate the Redux state tree for the piece of state idenfied by the `moduleName` class attribute.
 You can alternatively specify a different key to manage by overriding the `reduxKey()`.

-# Using the Sikta Module Manager
+## Using the Sikta Module Manager

-The module manager can be used to integrate with an existing redux store, or to entire manage the store by itself.
+The module manager can be used to integrate with an existing Redux store, or to entire manage the store by itself.
 The simplest case is the latter, where the store shape and the API for mutating it is entirely managed by Sitka modules.

-## Creating a Sitka managed store
+### Creating a Sitka managed store

 ```typescript
 const sitka = new Sitka<AppModules>()